AbhiramPollur/FlipkartReviews/README.md

 1. Navigate to your desired folder where you want to clone the repository in the terminal.
 2. Copy the repository link and type "git clone" and then paste the repository URL in the terminal.
 3. Download the requirements by typing "pip install -r requirements.txt" in the same folder path where the repository is cloned.
+4. Make sure to download the vader_lexicon package of nltk which is in the Flask app code.
-4. Once the required dependencies are installed, run "python app.py".
+5. Once the required dependencies are installed, run "python app.py".
-5. Click on the link which directs you to the local web page and you see the home page of the app.
+6. Click on the link which directs you to the local web page and you see the home page of the app.
-6. Paste or upload the Flipkart product review page URL.
+7. Paste or upload the Flipkart product review page URL.
-7. Click on the "Analyze" button.
+8. Click on the "Analyze" button.
-8. Review the comparison, detailed table, and word clouds for a comprehensive understanding of customer sentiments.
+9. Review the comparison, detailed table, and word clouds for a comprehensive understanding of customer sentiments.

 ## Dependencies